usegalaxy-au/tools-au/training/TLDR.md

 This will see if the `$should_produce_summary` param was `true`.
 This will most likely be a `type="boolean"` param, which presents itself as a on/off check button in the tool form UI.
 If the user has this checked, it will execute the code on the line below to produce a summary file.
 The `&&` is just so that we can execute another statement after this, which is often necessary as most tool wrappers execute multiple statments.

-The best way to learn cheetah and its use in tool xml is to search tools-iuc.
+The best way to learn cheetah and its use in tool XML is to search tools-iuc.
 Example: if you want to see how a cheetah function is declared, seach '#def ' in the tools-iuc repo.
 Any tool declaring a cheetah function will appear, giving you a bunch of use-cases to learn from.

 **Preprocessing**